Josh Thomas (comedian)

-Joshua Michael Thomas is an Australian comedian, actor, and writer.
+Joshua Michael Thomas (born 26 May 1987) is an Australian comedian, actor, and writer.
 In 2005, he won the Melbourne International Comedy Festival's Raw Comedy Competition.
 He has since appeared on television numerous times, including as a regular and Generation Y team captain on Network 10's Talkin' 'Bout Your Generation.
 In 2013, Thomas created the award-winning ABC2 and Pivot television series Please Like Me, which he also co-wrote and starred in.

 Early life and education

 Joshua Michael Thomas was born in Blackwater, Queensland, the son of Rebecca and Mike Thomas.

 He lived in Chapel Hill and Westlake in Brisbane's western suburbs and attended Kenmore State High School, from which he matriculated in 2004.
 He studied for a Bachelor of Creative Industries, majoring in television, at the Queensland University of Technology, but dropped out after one year.

 Career

 In 2005, he won the Melbourne International Comedy Festival's RAW Comedy Award.
 He made the finals of So You Think You're Funny at the Edinburgh Festival Fringe.
 The following year, he was selected to perform in The Comedy Zone, a showcase of Australia's most promising up-and-coming comedians presented by the Melbourne International Comedy Festival.

 In 2007, Thomas' first solo show, "Please Like Me" debuted at the Melbourne International Comedy Festival, where it received the Melbourne Airport Award for Best Newcomer.
 His live shows have toured both nationally and internationally, appearing in both Edinburgh and Montreal's comedy festivals.
 In 2010, Thomas toured his coming-out themed stand-up show "Surprise", taking it to the Adelaide Fringe, Brisbane Comedy Festival and Melbourne International Comedy Festival.

 2011 saw him touring Everything Ever at the Melbourne Comedy Festival, among other locations.

 In 2024, Thomas performed his first ever Edinburgh Festival Fringe show entitled Let's Tidy Up, having already toured the show in North America, Australia and New Zealand and performed warmup shows at the Soho Theatre, London and the Lowry, Salford.
 He was also a contestant on the second season of Taskmaster Australia.